Computer Vision - Image Understanding - Bildverstehen

 - Machine learning

-The exercises will be made on computers using the OpenCV computer vision library with the Python bindings.
+The exercises are made on computers using the OpenCV computer vision library with the Python bindings.

 The course is based primarily on the textbook by Richard Szeliski: